Alfresco/docs-alfresco/content-services/community/upgrade/index.md

 5. If you're happy with the upgraded system, remove the old installation and repository.

-6. (Optional) Perform this additional step only if you've configured multi-tenancy and are upgrading.

-    If upgrading to the latest version, your existing multi-tenancy (MT) sample extension files are no longer relevant and must be deleted.
-It's also recommended that you backup your existing MT files.

-    1. Take a backup of the following three existing MT extension files and delete them from the existing MT extension directory:

-        * `alfresco/extension/mt/mt-context.xml` to `alfresco/extension/mt/mt-context.xml`
-        * `alfresco/extension/mt/mt-admin-context.xml` to `alfresco/extension/mt/mt-admin-context.xml`
-        * `alfresco/extension/mt/mt-contentstore-context.xml` to `alfresco/extension/mt/mt-contentstore-context.xml`

 ## Validate upgrade

 Once you've upgraded, follow these steps to validate the new installation.